volodinroman/maya-mirror-shape-deformer/README.md

 # mirrorShape

-A Maya deformer that inverts the shape of a topologically symmetrical mesh preserving vertices indices.
+A Maya deformer that inverts a shape of a topologically symmetrical mesh preserving vertices indices.
 Practically it was created for getting a blendShapes objects mirrored correctly in one click.

 The plugin includes:
 - mirrorShape command that runs the symmetry map calculation and sets the result to the defomer node